Panic on the Streets of Springfield: Viewing figures

-Critical reception
+Critical response

-Tony Sokol of Den of Geek gave the episode 4 stars out of 5, saying "My head hangs heavy with the pain of laughter".
-He praised the parody of Morrissey and Spotify.
+Tony Sokol of Den of Geek gave the episode 4 stars out of 5, calling it "surprisingly warm, and almost depressingly funny."
+He compared the episode to "Moaning Lisa," a season one episode also revolving around Lisa's sadness and musical interests.
 John Schwarz of the animation website Bubbleblabber gave the episode 5 out of 10.
-He found it off-putting that Lisa's hallucinations seemed to resemble serious mental illness, and disliked the new voice of Dr Hibbert, Kevin Michael Richardson.
+He found it off-putting that Lisa's hallucinations seemed to resemble serious mental illness, and disliked the new voice of Dr. Hibbert, Kevin Michael Richardson.

+In 2022, Andrew Bloom of /Film listed Quilloughby as the 27th best one-off character on The Simpsons.
+He noted the "wispier and more fluid" gait that complimented the pretentious character, and praised the plot, the music and Cumberbatch's performance.
+Psy White of WhatCulture listed the episode as number 3 on a list of "10 Episodes Probably Made Out Of Spite"; commenting on the claim that Quilloughby is based on several people, she wrote "it's plain to see exactly whom the episode is mocking."

 Reaction from Morrissey

-The episode was criticized by Peter Katsis, the manager of British singer-songwriter Morrissey, upon whom the Quilloughby character is at least partially based.
+The episode was criticized by Morrissey's manager, Peter Katsis.
 He called The Simpsons "hurtful and racist," referencing Hank Azaria's apology earlier in the week to people of Indian heritage for his longtime portrayal of Apu Nahasapeemapetilon.
 He was particularly upset by the depiction of the older Quilloughby as overweight and meat-eating, while the real Morrissey remains vegan.
-Morrissey himself wrote that the depiction was "taunting" a lawsuit, but he did not have the means to legally challenge it, adding "in a world obsessed with Hate Laws, there are none that protect me".
+Morrissey himself wrote that the depiction was "taunting" a lawsuit, but he did not have the means to legally challenge it, adding "in a world obsessed with Hate Laws, there are none that protect me."
 Katsis believed that The Simpsons staff said that the character was based on several people, so that Morrissey could not sue.
-He also was critical of the character's voice actor, Benedict Cumberbatch; "Could he be that hard up for cash that he would agree to bad rap another artist that harshly?".
+He also was critical of the character's voice actor, Benedict Cumberbatch; "Could he be that hard up for cash that he would agree to bad rap another artist that harshly?"

 Some media pundits, such as Ed Power of The Daily Telegraph and Diamond Rodrigue of the Dallas Observer, believed that Morrissey was overreacting to the episode; the latter said that he should have been happy to be portrayed in popular culture again.
 Conversely, Armond White of the National Review called the episode a "character assassination" and said that it joined in with social media campaigns to "cancel" Morrissey.
-Writing in The Irish Times, Finn McRedmond found "pleasant symmetry" in how a series he considered to have passed its best was attacking a singer he thought of in the same way.
+Writing in The Irish Times, Finn McRedmond found "pleasant symmetry" in how a series she considered to have passed its best was attacking a singer she thought of in the same way.